Comparing Medicare Supplement Plan G vs Plan N

 If you’re interested in switching from one Medigap plan to another, you’ll need to contact your current insurer and let them know that you’d like to cancel your current policy.
 You’ll then need to purchase a new policy from the insurer of your choice.
 Be sure to shop around and compare rates before making your decision, as there can be significant differences in cost between different Medigap plans.

 If you’re currently enrolled in Medicare Plan F or any other plan, you can change Medigap plans at anytime.
 You can even change to a different company to save money.
-However, changing plans and/or companies may result in underwriting before you’re accepted into the new plan.
+However, changing plans and/or companies may result in Underwriting before you’re accepted into the new plan.
 Never cancel your old policy until you’re accepted into the new plan.
 There are a few situations when underwriting may not be required.
-For example, you may live in a state with a birthday rule, or you may qualify for a policy that’s guaranteed issue.
+For example, you may live in a state with a birthday rule, or you may qualify for a policy that’s Guaranteed issue.
 Please make sure to work with an independent licensed broker like REMEDIGAP before making any changes.

 FAQ